 How Does Datalastic Access AIS Data?

-Datalastic gathers a huge amount of maritime -related information and stores it in its data warehouse.
+Datalastic gathers a vast amount of maritime-related data and stores it in its data warehouse.
 First, a ship reports its information to AIS receivers.
 The information which is reported includes location, course, speed, MMSI, and more.
 Moreover, a ship crew can even report its captain’s name and some welcome message if it wishes.

 Second, this information transmits on VHF radio waves in National Marine Electronics Association format (NMEA).
 Here is an axample of what NMEA data looks like:

-Third, Datalastic partners decode the data and store it in its databases.
+Third, Datalastic and partners decode the data and store it in its databases.